fenago/natural-language-processing-workshop/lab_guides/Lab_7.md

 Overview

-This chapter begins with the concept of text generation using Markov chains, before moving on to two types of text summarization---namely, abstractive and extractive summarization.
+This lab begins with the concept of text generation using Markov chains, before moving on to two types of text summarization---namely, abstractive and extractive summarization.
 You will then explore the TextRank algorithm and use it with different datasets.
-By the end of this chapter, you will understand the applications and challenges of text generation and summarization using **Natural Language Processing** (**NLP**) approaches.
+By the end of this lab, you will understand the applications and challenges of text generation and summarization using **Natural Language Processing** (**NLP**) approaches.